hynek/structlog/README.rst

    >>> log.info("user.logged_in", happy=True)
    some_key=23 user='hynek' another_key=42 happy=True event='user.logged_in'

-Stop repeating yourself and still never forget an important piece of unformation in a log entry again!

-Please note that those examples do *not* use standard library logging (but `could so <http://www.structlog.org/en/stable/standard-library.html>`_).
-The logger that's returned by ``structlog.get_logger()`` is *freely* `configurable <http://www.structlog.org/en/stable/configuration.html>`_ and uses a simple but effective `structlog.PrintLogger <http://www.structlog.org/en/stable/api.html#structlog.PrintLogger>`_ by default.

 Powerful Pipelines
 ==================

-Since the log entries are dictionaries now (instead of unstructured prose strings), they allow for simple yet powerful `processor pipelines <http://www.structlog.org/en/stable/processors.html>`_ of callables that receive a dictionary and return a new one:
+Each log entry goes through a `processor pipeline <http://www.structlog.org/en/stable/processors.html>`_ that is just a chain of functions that receive a dictionary and return a new dictionary that gets fed into the next function.
+That allows for simple but powerful data manipulation:

 .. code-block:: python